It’s hard not to love them! They’re incredibly versatile characters with a wide variety of skills and seemingly endless charm.

 But like the College of Swords Bard, you’ll want to make it clear to your party that this subclass is more about dealing damage and sabotaging things than buffing allies.
 It’s not bad, but you’re more similar to a Rogue than the typical Bard!

-You can read the Full Guide to the College of Whispers in D&D 5e here!
+Cause some trouble with the Full Guide to the College of Whispers Bard!

 Things are getting spooky with the number 6 spot in this ranking.
 Look into the crystal ball and behold the College of Spirits Bard!